Doug Lytle

 Doug Lytle (born 7 August 1962) is a retired American pole vaulter.

 He was born in Kansas City, Missouri.
 He finished sixth at the 1984 Olympic Games and eighth at the 1987 World Indoor Championships.
-His personal best jump was 5.72 metres, achieved in April 1986 in Lawrence, Kansas.
+His personal best jump was 5.72 metres, achieved in April 1986, in Lawrence, Kansas.

+Competing for the Kansas State Wildcats track and field team, Lytle won the 1982 pole vault at the NCAA Division I Indoor Track and Field Championships with a jump of 5.43 meters.